Laserbeam31/bts-broadcast-baluns/broadcast_balun_operation+spoofing.md

 How a sender and receiver balun communicate:
 --------------------------------------------

-1. When placed on the same networkas a sender, the receiver sends out an ARP "who-has" discovery packet.
+1. When placed on the same network as a sender, the receiver sends out an ARP "who-has" discovery packet.
 This allows it to pinpoint the unicast _management_ IP address of the sender;

 2. The sender responds, identifying itself to the receiver.
 At this stage, the receiver knows the